Gerisian waited for Kong to do something, anything, but he simply stared at the woman who at one point, his entire world had revolved around.

 “Kong, Kong please listen to me.
 I don’t know how much you can understand, but please just follow me to the village, like you used to when we’d go on those walks.
 Do you remember?”

-The Ape growled again, so much so that Liassa screamed at him to put her down.
+Kong growled again, so much so that Liassa screamed at him to put her mother down.
 Again however Gerisian shouted at her daughter to get back.

 Kong dropped his foster mother and started to roar, knocking over a few more trees before slamming his fists down in front of Gerisian and Liassa as she ran to help her mother.

-The Ape gave one last look at the two women before walking away through the forest.
+The giant monkey gave one last look at the two women before walking away through the forest.
 Gerisian didn’t give up however.
-She ran ahead in front of the great Ape, and stood her ground.
+She ran ahead in front of Kong, and stood her ground.

 Kong roared again, but this time he flipped Gerisian over onto his shoulder and started to run through the woods, trampling them as he went.

 “Slow down” Liassa shouted as she ran frantically after the gorilla.

 Back at the village, the Raptors had decimated the last of its main line of defense.